Lloyd W. Bertaud

 Lloyd Wilson Bertaud (September 20, 1895 – September 6, 1927) was an American aviator.
 Bertaud was selected to be the copilot in the WB-2 Columbia attempting the transatlantic crossing for the Orteig Prize in 1927.
-Aircraft owner Charles Albert Levine wanted to fly in his place, and an injunction by Bertaud against Levine prevented the flight.
-The prize was won by the aviator Charles Lindbergh.
+Aircraft owner Charles A. Levine wanted to fly in his place, and an injunction by Bertaud against Levine prevented the flight.
+Aviator Charles Lindbergh won the prize.

 Biography

 Bertaud was born in Alameda, California on September 20, 1895.
 As a boy, he built and flew in a glider from Popular Mechanics plans.
 He was a licensed pilot at the age of 18.
 In World War I, Bertaud served in the U.S. Army Air Service as a lieutenant.
+In August 1922, he married Helen Virginia Lent in a ceremony performed by pilot Belvin Maynard during a seaplane flight over the Hudson River.